Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Comparison of the ISM properties of the CMZ and the solar circle

-In Fig.~\ref{fig:Projections} we show a closeup of the CMZ (at the top) and a region of the same size of $2\,$kpc across in the disk, at the Solar Circle (bottom) at $t=15$~Myr.
+In Fig.~\ref{fig:Projections} we show a closeup of the CMZ (at the top) and a region of the same size of $2\,$kpc across in the disk, at the solar circle (bottom) at $t=15$~Myr.
+Without the loss of generality, we chose this simulation time as our fiducial snapshot.
+Many of the following figures refer to this snapshot.
 The ISM has settled in an equilibrium state through several SF cycles.
 Inspecting the bottom panel, we see dense molecular clouds forming, embedded in cold atomic envelopes.
 These are the formation sites of new SF events, assembling stellar clusters of different sizes and masses.
 The ionizing radiation associated with these young stellar clusters generate H{\sc ii} regions of different sizes and degrees of compactness.
 The combined feedback of these clusters is disrupting the molecular complexes from within, carving out hot expanding bubbles into the disk.
 The oldest clusters are found at the center of the largest bubbles, powering their expansion through SN feedback.
-This mechanism drives and maintains turbulence in the ISM, sustains the extended scale-height, and drives atomic and ionized outflows, which will fall back onto the disk in a fountain flow, powering future SF cycles.
-Movies of the simulation can be found \href{https://drive.google.com/drive/folders/127D0VtbFV82Z3edrxdzARRACkEnUWcX9?usp=share_link}{here}, which can provide a better understanding of what is described here.
+This mechanism drives and maintains turbulence in the ISM, sustains the extended scale-height, and drives atomic and ionized outflows, which will fall back onto the disk in a fountain flow, powering future SF cycles\footnote{Movies of the simulation can be found at \href{https://doi.org/10.7910/DVN/ULCTSZ}{https://doi.org/10.7910/DVN/ULCTSZ}, which can provide a better understanding of what is described here.}.

-The morphology of the CMZ here confirms the general ring-like structure identified in previous simulations. \cite{Tress2024} and \cite{Sormani2022} found that both magnetic instabilities as well as supernova feedback are able to transport gas from the $x_2$ ring towards the center.
-This model now includes both magnetic fields as well as stellar feedback, and indeed the same steady inflow is observed throughout the simulation.
+The morphology of the CMZ here confirms the general ring-like structure identified in previous simulations. \cite{Tress2024} and \cite{Sormani2022} found that both magnetic instabilities and supernova feedback are able to transport gas from the $x_2$ ring toward the center.
+This model now includes both magnetic fields and stellar feedback, and indeed the same steady inflow is observed throughout the simulation.
 In this sense, the inner region of the CMZ is relatively devoid of gas in the initial stage of the simulation, and is gradually filled with gas at later times, similar to what is shown in \cite[][their figure 6]{Tress2024}.
-It is interesting to investigate how the two processes act in unison to transport gas towards Sgr A*, whether the two effects compound on each other or mutually cancel each other out.
+It is interesting to investigate how the two processes act in unison to transport gas toward Sgr A*, whether the two effects compound on each other or mutually cancel each other out.
 We defer this analysis to some future study.